sashaNull/OverTheWire-Bandit-Writeup/README.md

 bandit11@bandit:~$ cat data.txt
 Gur cnffjbeq vf 5Gr8L4qetPEsPk8htqjhRK8XSP6x2RHh
 ```
 Now, we can decode this using any decoding tool that you like.
-I myself use [CyberChef](https://gchq.github.io/CyberChef/)
+I myself use [CyberChef](https://gchq.github.io/CyberChef/) as the main tool for CTFs.

 ![image](https://user-images.githubusercontent.com/84661482/132115018-89618cea-035d-4ec8-896c-949ac7bbfd8f.png)